 The best teams obtained the following technologic awards:

 - First prize: a professional tablet for every member of the winning team.

 - Second prize: a next generation tablet for every member of the team in second place.

 - Third prize: a next generation smartwatch for every member of the team in third place.

-Next you will see the final ranking of the winners as well as the name of the tool and its repo.
+Next, you will see the final ranking of the winners along with the name of the tool and its repository:

-From the organization of the workshop we want to thank all the finalists for your presence.
-It has been a real pleasure to spend these days with you.
+From the organization of the Hackathon we want to thank all the participants for your presence, dedication and sportsmanship.
+It has been a real pleasure to share these days with you.

 To choose the best teams, we have an expert jury:

 - Vicente Aguilera (@VAguileraDiaz, Director of Internet Security Auditors).

 - José Selvi (@joseselvi, author of Delorean - Prosegur Cybersecurity).